DiptarshiC/Warfront/README.md

 ## Objective

 I am creating a scene in which you can switch between an Airplane and a Tank.
-Your objective is to destroy the Nazi building.
+Your objective is to destroy the Nazi vehicles.
+They are an enemy tanks and planes.
 You can fire missiles while you are riding the tank and fire missiles as your are flying the plane.
 If you are flying the plane and hit the building, you lose the game.
 While flying the plane, try firing directly at the building.
 Avoid head-on collision as it will kill the player.

 ## How to play
+Press 'L' to start the game.

-The game begins in the flight mode.
-You can change from flight mode into plane mode.
-I have added a first person mode that shall allow you to navigate the scene.
+The game begins in flight mode.You can change from flight mode into plane mode.I have added a first-person mode that shall allow you to navigate the scene.

 ## How to use the Mouse

-Click the left mouse button to fire a missile while in plane or tank.
-Note, try not to hit the building while you are flying the plane.To align the direction of the tank turret, right click on the screen while aligning your mouse pointer accordingly.This shall help you aim.
+Click the left mouse button to fire a missile while in plane or tank.Note,try not to hit the building while you are flying the plane.To align the direction of the tank turret,right click on the screen while aligning your mouse pointer accordingly.This shall help you aim.

-In the flight mode, use the numpad.
-'8' and '2' shall increase and decrease the roll of the flight respectively.
+In the flight mode, use the numpad.'8' and '2' shall increase and decrease the roll of the flight respectively.
 '4' and '6' shall turn the flight left or right respectively.

 ## Steps to begin the game